Blackboard to merge with Anthology, creating massive ed-tech company

 Inside Higher Ed CareersHiring?
 Post A Job Today!

 We have retired comments and introduced Letters to the Editor.
-Letters may be sent to [email protected]idehighered.com.
+Letters may be sent to [email protected].

 Read the Letters to the Editor »